External Ids for TEC Gene

 GeneCards Summary for TEC Gene

 TEC (Tec Protein Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with TEC include transient erythroblastopenia of childhood and agammaglobulinemia.
-Among its related pathways are Immune System and Signaling by GPCR.
+Diseases associated with TEC include transient erythroblastopenia of childhood.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is FER.
+An important paralog of this gene is BTK.

 UniProtKB/Swiss-Prot for TEC Gene